Disclosure: We may earn commission from some of the links in this post at no cost to you. Read our T&C’s for more info.

 The wings wrap nicely around your panties and make sure the it stays in place.
 They do a good job of keeping leaks from running out the side of the pad.

-These pads come in a pack of forty-six.
-If these are the only product you plan on using, then you will need to get two packs a week for the first two weeks and then one pack a week for the next four weeks.
+These pads come in a pack of 78.
+If these are the only product you plan on using, then you will need one pack a week for 4- 6 weeks.

-However, if you are using them in combo with the underwear or larger pads and the smaller pads for weeks 4-6 two packs will be enough.
+However, if you are using them in combo with the underwear or larger pads and the smaller pads for weeks 4-6 one or two packs will be enough.

-3. Washable Mattress Protector or Disposable Bed Pads
+3. Washable Mattress Protector and/or Disposable Bed Pads

-No matter what you do you may end up with leaks.
-They can ruin your sheets, your night and your mattress!
+No matter what you do you may still end up with leaks which can ruin your sheets, your mattress and your precious sleep.

-Bed pads and mattress protectors ensure that your bed sheets and mattress remain stain-free.
+Disposable mattress pads or washable mattress protectors ensure that your bed sheets and mattress remain stain-free.

-Washable mattress protector pads are great to have because you can wash them immediately and not have to worry about remaking the whole bed.
+Washable mattress protector pads are great to have because you can wash them as needed and not have to worry about remaking the whole bed.

-You will want to have two of these, so you have one that you can use while you are washing the other.
+You will likely need to have two of these, so you have one that you can use while you are washing the other.

 We also love these to help with leaking breasts in the first few weeks.